sakshisankhla/Metacrafter_intermediate4/README.md

 mint(address to, uint256 amount): Mint new tokens to a specified address.

-transfer(address to, uint256 amount): Transfer tokens to another address.

 burn(uint256 amount): Burn your tokens.

+addTicket(string memory ticketName, uint ticketPrice): Add a new ticket.

-getFoods(): View all available food items.
+getTickets(): View all available tickets.

-redeem(uint256 foodId): Redeem tokens for an in-game food item.
+redeem(uint256 ticketId): Redeem tokens for a ticket.

+isTicketRedeemed(address user, uint256 ticketId): Check if a specific user has redeemed a ticket.